Which Flooring Is Right for You?

 Walnut Wood Flooring

 Walnut wood flooring is a classic choice for many homeowners.
 It’s a species that varies from soft to hard and comes in rich brown tones.
-If you’re going for a more natural look, walnut tends to show grains and knots more distinctly than other species of woods, adding to its rustic allure.
+If you’re going for a more natural look, walnut tends to show grains and knots more distinctly than other species of woods, adding to its rustic allure, making it the perfect flooring for a living room with a toned-down and relaxed aesthetic.

 Advantages of Walnut Wood Flooring